Music for Chameleons (song)

-"Music for Chameleons" is a 1982 single by Gary Numan from his album, I, Assassin.
+"Music for Chameleons" is a 1982 single by Gary Numan from his fourth solo studio album, I, Assassin.
 The song peaked at number 19 on the UK Singles Chart.
 The song was composed during Numan's round-the-world trip in a light aircraft, which he undertook together with another pilot.
-Numan states in his autobiography that he kept singing it to himself so much that it got on the nerves of his co-pilot.
 The song is highly unusual in using fretless bass as the main melody instrument.